shidhincr/shidhincr.github.com/source/_posts/2014-08-11-a-brief-walk-through-of-the-ng-options-in-angularjs.markdown

    $scope.items = ['one','two','three','four']
 });
 ```

-This works well when the items consists of plain strings.
-But what if we have an array of objects instead of plain text ?
+We have an array of text in a property called `items`.
+The above code is ideal when the items array consists of only string data.
+However, this cannot be used when the items array contains objects.

-The AngularJS documentation for select element says to use ng-options instead of ng-repeat in this kind of scenario.
-That's because, the option element can hold only string values at present.
+The AngularJS documentation for 'select' says to use ng-options instead of ng-repeat in this scenario.
+The reason behind is, option element can only hold string type as its value.

 Quoted from AngularJS documentation:
 > Note: ngOptions provides an iterator facility for the '`option`' element which should be used instead of ngRepeat when you want the select model to be bound to a non-string value.
 This is because an option element can only be bound to string values at present.